Tuesday, July 26, 2016

 The lovely road that I had just cycled down without a care in the world, was now my dilemma.
 Like always with these steep climbs, I struggled to keep going for any length of time.
 If I could cycle for twenty or thirty metres, I was lucky.
 It was caused by the lack of salt, I kept telling myself, but I think it was more than that.
 I had four hours in which to get back before darkness would besiege me and cycling between 7 – 9 km/h wasn’t going to get me anywhere fast.

 Considering that I had some problems on the way I managed to get back to Nan ahead of my scheduled time.
 I followed my outward journey through Nan on my cycle computer in the hope of not getting lost.

-Today I’d cycled a distance of 103km, in 7 hours and 13 minutes, which did not taking into consideration all the stops that I’d made along the way.
+Today I’d cycled a distance of 103km, in 7 hours and 13 minutes, which did not take into consideration all the stops that I’d made along the way.
 My average speed had been 14:31km/h with a maximum speed of 66:41 km/h.
-My heart beat had averaged 134bpm with a maximum of 174bpm and finally I had burnt 2,784 calories.
+My heartbeat had averaged 134bpm with a maximum of 174bpm and finally, I had burnt 2,784 calories.

 ‘You’re still alive though – and survived the ordeal.’
 He said with an enigmatic smile.
 He must have known how I was feeling.